Herzberg’s Two-Factor Theory Theory of Motivation and Hygiene

 There are apparently more reasons causing dissatisfaction than satisfaction.
 Factors commonly observed that cause dissatisfaction as per the theory and are called Hygiene include unfair company policies, relationship with supervisor, micromanagement, compensation, working conditions, peer set, job security, status, etc.

 It should be noted that as per the two-factor theory, the above-stated factors of satisfaction and dissatisfaction act independently and the absence of one does not lead to the presence of another.
 For instance, the absence of responsibility does not lead to dissatisfaction, it is just not a state of satisfaction.
 And the absence of unfair company policies does not lead to satisfaction, it is simply not being dissatisfied.

 Simple combinations of Motivators and Hygiene factors can produce a useful matrix gauging motivation of an employee and subsequently success for a firm.
 Following is the set of those possible combinations:

 - High Motivation and High Hygiene: As sounds, it is an idyllic combination, and everyone would want to achieve this.
-From an organization perspective, it results in high motivation and low complaints amongst employees.
+From an organizational perspective, it results in high motivation and low complaints amongst employees.

 - High Motivation and Low Hygiene: Employees are significantly motivated but still pose numerous complaints.
-For instance, consider a job which is challenging and rewarding but policies and work conditions are not well accepted.
+For instance, consider a job that is challenging and rewarding but policies and work conditions are not well accepted.

 - Low Motivation and High Hygiene: In such situations, employees are happy doing their job, earning salaries at the end of the day but lack the desire to take initiatives and mark a difference for their organization.
-The job is synonymous to a paycheck.
+The job is synonymous with a paycheck.

 - Low Motivation and Low Hygiene: Worst position to be in for any organization.
 This can be compared to a sight of failing organization reducing its presence and operations, while every employee is looking out for practically no incentive to work.